 While researching things to do in Hamburg, a small museum caught our eye with a different proposal.
 Called Deutsches Zusatzstoffmuseum, the German Food Additives Museum is dedicated to explaining the use of various chemicals and other substances that are present in the food that we eat every day.

 Hidden away behind too many unfriendly gates, the German Food Additives Museum is one of those rare places that makes you think about what are we consuming every day.
-We left the museum wondering about everything that presented and how people should know more about it.
+We left the museum wondering about everything that was presented and how people should know more about it.
 This is what made this museum so fascinating.

 The German Food Additives Museum tries to shine a light on a large number of additives that are hidden away in the food that we eat daily.
 From dyes to emulsifiers, stabilizers to preservatives, everything that we eat has some unnatural chemical that is pretty much unknown to the average consumer.

 There we learned how cheap it is to replace ingredients with artificial flavoring and how many additives we eat without knowing.
 They even have a wall that covers the evolution of food additives and explains the mistakes done in the past with arsenic and other poisons that killed people.

 For us, the exciting part of the German Food Additives Museum was how it tries to tell the world about the food we eat in a focused way.
 There is even a scanner that you can use on some barcodes to learn what is inside the products you buy.
 The museum shows the history behind what we have today and the current landscape of food additives in an informational way.
 This is something that we were delighted to see since the most information you have about this topic goes to the political aspect fast.